 Deliver high-quality, professional masters for various platforms, including vinyl, lossy codecs, and streaming platforms

 Apply the tools, techniques, workflows, and creative considerations necessary for producing professional audio for film, television, and related visual media

 Undertake independent research and propose, develop, and present a culminating experience that represents your unique contribution as a music producer and/or advances the field of music production

 Required Online Courses

 Complete the following requirements in the recommended order listed here:

 - OMPRD-507Architectural, Acoustic, and Audio System Design for the Modern Music Production Studio

 - OMPRD-577Music Production: Maximizing Emotion through Performance, Arrangement, and Sound

-- OMPRD-588Creative Recording Techniques in Music Production
+- OMPRD-588Creative Recording and Editing Techniques in Music Production

 - OMPRD-599Commercial Vocal Production